 Challenge number Detail of challenge 1 Missed education due to Covid-19: 20% of disadvantaged children working below the ARE in at least one core subject area 44% of disadvantages children working towards the ARE in at least one core subject.
 2 Social and emotional difficulties due to lack of time spent in school with peers, lack of structure/routine, and unmet emotional needs.
-11% of children and families receiving input from Children's Services and external agencies.
+Pupils unable to regulate their behaviour which results in children not being able to access learning and results in poor relationships in class.
+44% of disadvantaged children and families receiving input from Children's Services and external agencies.
 3 Financial pressures on disadvantaged families means pupils cannot access enrichment opportunities in school without additional support through funding.
-Covid-19 has added additional financial pressures to households and little to no opportunities for enrichment opportunities outside school have been available.
+Covid-19 and the cost-of-living crisis has added additional financial pressures to households and little to no opportunities for enrichment opportunities outside school have been available.